goshipra/Groupchat_object_orinted/README.md

-## TALKAPP
+## WeTalk

 ## Summary :-

-This is an exclusive distribution of TalkApp created By Python course Project team.
+This is an exclusive distribution of WeTalk created by using Object Orinted approach.
 This application was designed to have group chats.
 This has features like sending messages, showing all users in database, showing all the active users, working in real-time, responsive, managing account settings, login, logout, register.

-Hope you like the application.
-Please share your feedbacks.
+# Project setup

+If you do need to set the project up locally yourself, feel free to follow these instructions:

 ## Requirements :-